 2. West-Kruiskade

-Most of the restaurants and eateries here are open for lunch and require no reservation.
-For dessert try the Chinese bakery or/and ice cream from one of the best ice-cream shops around.
-And while it depends on how much you eat; you probably won’t spend a fortune.
+Most eateries here are casual, open for lunch, and require no reservation.
+For dessert, try the Chinese bakery or one of the best ice-cream shops in town.
+And while it depends on how much you gorge yourself, you probably won’t spend a fortune here.

 3. Witte de Withstraat